-The news has been awash with reports of Covid 19 and the attendant problems facing gatherings, especially by older persons.
-Because of that, the club meetings have been suspended until further notice.
+Due to Covid 19 and the attendant problems facing gatherings, especially by older persons.
+Our club meetings have been suspended until further notice.
 Please check your email weekly or more often for updates.

-During the Club’s shutdown, each Thursday there will be a club net on 2 metres at 20.00 UTC.
-Starting on 145.5 and moving on to an empty channel.
+During the Club’s shutdown, each Thursday there will be a club net on 2 Metres at 20.00 BST Starting on 145.50 and moving to an empty channel.
 In addition, there is a 160m ‘Top Band’ net each Mondays at 19.00 BST on 1.985, SSB

 Brian began with a short biography of founder Frank Winfield Woolworth born 13 April, 1852 in New York.
 In 1879 Woolworth borrowed $300 and opened the first five-cent store in Utica, NY, Unfortunately, it failed within weeks!
 His second venture was in April of that same year when he opened another store in Lancaster Pennsylvania where he expanded the concept to include merchandise priced at ten cents.